-- Assessments for care and support (for services) because of age, illness and vulnerability; mental health assessments; deprivation of liberty assessments; occupational therapy assessments; assessments of migrants, refugees and other people who have arrived in the UK from abroad; and eligibility for continuing health care assessments
+- Assessments for care and support (for services) because of age, illness and vulnerability, mental health assessments, deprivation of liberty assessments, occupational therapy assessment, assessment of carers, assessments of migrants, refugees and other people who have arrived in the UK from abroad, assessments to determine the needs of patients for care and support, and eligibility for continuing health care assessments

 - Assessments under the Mental Health Act 1983 and assessments for after care services

 - The provision and commissioning of services arising out of these assessments including residential care, supported living, housing with care, respite care, self-directed support, domiciliary care, day care, housing and other adaptations and equipment, information and advice, and transport

 - Assessing the quality of our services and evaluating and improving our policies and procedures

 We may also use information in other ways compatible with the above.
 Primarily this will include supporting the work of other public bodies providing services to members of the public.
 We provide more details of the services we provide on our website at: www.norfolk.gov.uk/care-support-and-health.